 Addiction is not a sin.
 But poor moral, even illegal, choices inevitably follow from continued substance abuse or addiction.
 Alcoholism is a chronic disease just like diabetes or hypertension according to the AMA.
 Just as one cannot “quit” diabetes or high blood pressure, the alcoholic must also have outside help to stop.

 For the person of faith confronting addiction in themselves or those they love…

 Why can’t I (he) stop drinking?

 If you or a loved one has tried to stop drinking and failed, it is possible that the disease of alcoholism is the reason why.
 Faith and prayer may be the solution for some.
-But for the alcoholic, help from christian rehab centers can be the answer to a prayer.
+But for the alcoholic, help from others can be the answer to a prayer.